Forecasting Generative Amplification: Averaging amplification factor

-The scaling of $\sigStat$ is described by classical statistics.
-It follows a binomial distribution and can be extrapolated for $\Ngen \gg \Ntrain$ based on the finite training dataset.
-Using the standard deviation of the binomial distribution, the left-hand side of \cref{eq:sigma_equality} takes the form
+The uncertainty due to mis-modeling $\ptrue$ as $\pgen$ is $\sigma_\text{model}$.
+The statistical uncertainty $\sigma_\text{stat}$ is non-zero even when $\pgen(x) = \ptrue(x)$, and its scaling is described by classical statistics.
+It follows a binomial distribution and can therefore be extrapolated.
+Using the standard deviation of the binomial distribution, we find